pusher/pusher-websocket-unity/Examples/1-realtime-controlled-2d-game/README.md

 - 4 - Move to the cloned directory `cd pusher-channels-unity-examples`
 - 5 - Move into the GameController dir `cd GameController/` and run `npm install`
 - 6 - Edit the `index.js` file under `GameController/` by replacing  `APP_ID`, `APP_KEY`, `APP_SECRET` and `APP_CLUSTER` with the ones that you can find in the  Pusher Channels dashboard's *Getting Started* tab of the newly created app.
-- 7 - From inside the GameController directory start the controller app with the command: `node`
+- 7 - From inside the GameController directory start the controller app with the command: `npm start`
 - 8 - In your Unity 2018.1.0 go to Project, click on Open and select the `RealtimeControlled2dGame` folder
 - 9 - In Unity open the `PusherManager.cs` file under the `Assets` folder and replace `APP_KEY` and `APP_CLUSTER` as you did above
 - 10 - In Unity in the the `Assets` folder open the `Scenes` folder and double click on the scene named `Level0`.
 A scene with a knight should show.